funnke/funnkebeta/README.md

  1. Have registered an application for that account at http://partners.funnke.com
  1. Have a uniquely generated Application ID and Secret Key for your application
  1. Downloaded a copy of the plugin package available https://github.com/funnke/funnkebeta/blob/master/unityplugin/FunnkePlugin.unitypackage
+ 1. This plugin needs Google Play Services SDK, which is already included int the package.
+You may update the Google Play Service Lib as needed.

 ### Steps to Follow
  1. Import the package to your project.
  1. Once imported you will be able to drag a prefab object called FunnkeManager, right into your scene's hierarchy.
  1. The prefab requires the Application ID and Secret Key provided by the Funnke web portal.
-Enter your app keys or use these test keys:  App Key: 1B634D952BED4D64849A15DB4E072B3F Secret Key EF8FAA5CADBE4537B1F0EBA3611B3BB4
+Enter your app keys.
  ![ScreenShot](https://raw.github.com/funnke/funnkebeta/master/images/FunnkeUnity.png)
  1. And that's it, the FunnkeManager initializes it self at run time and creates a session, you just need to call the FunnkeManager methods as needed.